MightyMenitorK/My-School-ISE-assignemt-documentation/report.md

 ### Modularity
 ### CheckList
- - [x] Are there any repeated code segments
+ - [ ] Are there any repeated code segments
- - [x] Do any function have multiple
+ - [ ] Do any function have more than one purpose
+ - [ ] Do any functions have control flags as parameters
+ - [ ] Are many of the functions dependant on function from multiple seperate modules
+ - [ ] Do any function require unnessacary parameters
+ - [ ] Are there any non cconstant global variables

 ***
 ## Testing